frederic-perez/AmE-dictionary/data/dictionary.md

 __crab lice__ _n_
 __crabwise__ _adv_ __1__ Sideways. __2__ In a sidling or cautiously indirect manner.
 __crack down__ _v_
-__crack someone up__ _idiom_ To make someone laugh. _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._
+__crack someone up__ _idiom_ :two: To make someone laugh very hard; to make someone break out laughing. _You and your jokes really crack me up._ _That comedian really knows how to crack up an audience._ _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._
 __crack__ _v_ :three::hammer: _He cracked 90 mph on the radar gun._ _In this program we are cracking the top ten episodes of 2017._ _We cracked a beer after passing the exam._
 __crackdown__ _n_ :nine::m: Severely repressive actions. _In 2002, Chávez ordered a crackdown on political opponents._ _Generals continued their crackdowns._ :es: medidas energéticas (en contra)
 __cracked eggs__ _Cheering for cracked eggs._